 Call +44(0)161 941 4000

-Consideration will be given as to whether it is possible to achieve a "clean break" financial settlement, which will prevent either party from making any further future financial claim against the other.
+The court will consider whether it is possible to achieve a "clean break" financial settlement, which will prevent either party from making any further future financial claim against the other.

 We act with integrity.
 We do not fee build at the client's expense.
 We provide experienced and commercial advice to ensure the client achieves the right outcome.